Member Company Efforts to Combat Coronavirus Outbreak

 - Expansion of vaccines collaborations—GSK is now working with five partner companies and research groups across the world, including in the USA and China.
 These include partnerships with the University of Queensland, Clover Biopharmaceuticals, and Xiamen Innovax Biotech Co., Ltd. to make its vaccine adjuvant technology available to support their respective COVID-19 vaccine research programs.
 The use of an adjuvant is of particular importance in a pandemic situation since it may reduce the amount of vaccine protein required per dose, allowing more vaccine doses to be produced, and therefore contributing to the protection of more people.

-- GSK is entering a new collaborative research effort, the COVID-19 Therapeutics Accelerator, by making available compounds from its libraries for screening, with the aim of bringing forward the most promising molecules that could be used to treat cases of COVID-19.
+- GSK is collaborating with the COVID-19 Therapeutics Accelerator, making available compounds from its libraries for screening, with the aim of bringing forward the most promising molecules that could be used to treat cases of COVID-19.

-GSK is also donating surplus reagents to countries to support diagnostic testing, preparing to do the same for surplus personal protective equipment (PPE) and have initiated new volunteering processes for employees, to enable those with medical or specialist expertise to provide support to frontline health workers and national governments.
+- GSK has donated surplus reagents to countries to support diagnostic testing, preparing to do the same for surplus personal protective equipment (PPE) and have initiated new volunteering processes for employees, to enable those with medical or specialist expertise to provide support to frontline health workers and national governments.

 GSK continues to monitor the situation closely, and take actions to develop its response to the pandemic.
 In doing so, GSK will continue to put the needs of patients and the company's people first at all times.

 Incyte is closely monitoring the evolving COVID-19 pandemic.
 The company’s primary focus is on ensuring patients have access to the medicines they need while safeguarding the health and safety of its employees.